 Exfiltration

-Exfiltration is the underground exiting of sewage from a sanitary sewer system through cracks and/or corrosion in pipes, misaligned joints, or broken/failed infrastructure.
+Exfiltration is the underground exiting of sewage from a sanitary sewer system through cracks, offset or separated joints, or failed infrastructure due to corrosion or other factors.

 Flood Control Channel

 A flood control channel is a channel used to convey stormwater and non-stormwater flows through and from areas for flood management purposes.